What did you study at UNH?

 I was recently named as a NASA Solar Systems Ambassador, so I will be putting on local STEM events that are endorsed by NASA.
 In addition, I have also been selected for multiple NASA socials, where I attend NASA launches and cover them as a social media journalist.
 It’s not the typical career path for a mechanical engineer, but I have been having the time of my life!

-Currently: I am currently putting together a NASA Space Apps Challenge at UNH.
+Currently: I am currently putting together a NASA Space Apps Challenge.
 It will be a two-day hackathon that uses public NASA data to solve challenges.

 How do you feel your time at UNH has had an impact on where you are today?